archivesspace/tech-docs/architecture/ARCHITECTURE_original.md

 records, but the types of those name records correspond to the type of the agent: a person agent contains a person name record, for example.
-So, in spite of their similarities, the different agents need to be modelled as separate record types.
+So, in spite of their similarities, the different agents need to be modeled as separate record types.

 The `agent_manager` module captures the high-level similarities between agents.
 Each agent model includes the agent manager mix-in: